Apply until March 31, 2023 and get 2% discount!

 • Universities and non-university scientific institutions

-• Jobs in governmental and non-governmental organizations in the sustainable development sector in developing or emerging countries with a focus on media use and media education
+• Jobs in governmental and non-governmental organizations in the sustainable development sector in developing or emerging countries with a focus on media use and media education (AI and VR)

 • First Semester: Basic Modules (30 CP): Visual Anthropology, Media Anthropology